Lloyd's of London to announce new EU outpost in coming months

-DAVOS, Switzerland Lloyd's of London [SOLYD.UL] will make an announcement on its new European subsidiary by the middle of April at the latest, its Chairman John Nelson said on Tuesday, as it prepares for Britain's exit from the European Union.
+DAVOS, Switzerland Lloyd's of London will make an announcement on its new European subsidiary by the middle of April at the latest, its chairman John Nelson said on Tuesday, as it prepares for Britain's exit from the European Union.

-The world's largest specialty insurance market, which started life in Edward Lloyd's coffee house in 1688, has been one of the most vocal London financial institutions about the need to set up an EU subsidiary as Britain readies to leave the bloc.

 "We will be ready to make an announcement in relation to our move to Europe in Q1, certainly by Easter," Nelson told Reuters in an interview on the sidelines of the World Economic Forum in Davos.